chenyongrowan/scTIGER/README.md

 ```

 ### Visualization
 SIDELINE outputs .graphml files for each gene of interest as well as a overall interaction map.

-We have included a Cytoscape style file ([SIDELINE_CytoscapeStyle.json](https://github.com/chenyongrowan/SIDELINE/blob/main/SIDELINE_CytoscapeStyle.json)) for your use.
+You can upload these files to your graphing software of choice.
+Additionally, we have included our Cytoscape style file ([SIDELINE_CytoscapeStyle.json](https://github.com/chenyongrowan/SIDELINE/blob/main/SIDELINE_CytoscapeStyle.json)) for your use.

 ## Paper